alexistj/IntroToSQL/README.md

     2. You should be able to see the SQL tab.
     3. Practice inserting, updating and deleting
     Check the commandExamples.SQL file for examples.

+6. Checkout how to implement SQL with PHP
+    1. Go to the Student Course Management folder
+    2. Look at code.
+    3. For info to serve the PHP pages https://www.techwalla.com/articles/how-to-run-a-php-file-in-xampp